vladkata02/GymSystem/README.md

         In \GymSystem\GymSytem.DBUpdater\Program.cs line 9, in the ""
         In GymSytem.API, add the following to user secrets:

     {
       "ConnectionStrings": {
-    "DefaultConnectionString": "Your Connection String" }
+          "DefaultConnectionString": "Your Connection String"
        }
+    }

     Open the repository in Visual Studio 2022 and start GymSystem.DBUpdater as the startup project.
 After the update scripts have been executed, you should have a GymSystem database in your server.
     Finally, start GymSystem.API as the startup project.
     To start the application, run npm install in the terminal.
-To build the
+To build the application, navigate to \GymSystem\GymSystem.Web\app and run ng s.